alces-flight/flight-env/etc/envs/singularity/info.md

   * Support existing traditional HPC environments.

 A user inside a Singularity container is the same user as outside the container.
-This is one of Singularities defining characteristics, allowing a user (that may already have shell access to a particular host) to simply run a command inside of a container image as themselves.
+This is one of Singularity's defining characteristics, allowing a user (that may already have shell access to a particular host) to simply run a command inside of a container image as themselves.